-We begin our analysis by presenting the model, including agent's objectives, market structure, price setting, and the role of aggregate-demand policy.
+We begin our analysis by presenting the model, including agents' objectives, market structure, price setting, and the role of aggregate-demand policy.

-3.1 Agents and Market Structure
+3.1.
+Agents and market structure

-We assume a simple variation on the standard "yeoman farmer economy" studied by authors such as Rotemberg and Woodford (1997) and Woodford (2002, chapter 6).
-The economy contains a continuum of agents indexed by i, with i distributed uniformly on the unit interval.
+We assume a simple variation on the standard "yeoman farmer economy" studied by authors such as Rotemberg and Woodford (1997) and Woodford (2003b, Chapter 3).
+The economy contains a continuum of agents indexed by i, with idistributed uniformly on the unit interval.
 Each agent uses his own labor to produce a differentiated good, sells his good to other agents, and buys goods to consume.